dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Processing Temperature Data with Stream Analytics
 ---

-Now that we have messages makeing it into our Azure IoT Hub from our device, we can start to process those messages in the cloud.
+Now that we have messages making it into our Azure IoT Hub from our device, we can start to process those messages in the cloud.

 In the [Planning your Azure Resources](#PlanningAzure) section, we discussed the ***&lt;name&gt;job*** Stream Analytics Job and it's two outputs, the ***&lt;name&gt;db*** SQL Database and the ***&lt;name&gt;alerts*** Event Hub.
 It's much easier to configure the Stream Analytics job if it's outputs already exist.
 So we'll start by creating those resources first.